A man in a baseball cap sits in a burned forest planting plants.

 Public Experiences and Perceptions with Wildfire and Flooding, A Case Study of the 2019 Museum Fire

+IN A NUTSHELL: Gain insights into public perceptions on wildfire and post-fire flooding with suggestions on how to improve information exchange.
 Description: The greater Flagstaff area in northern Arizona has experienced multiple wildfires in recent years that have resulted in post-wildfire flooding.
-These events galvanized collaborative efforts to reduce hazardous fuels on steep slopes and implement flood mitigation improvements around the city and in the municipal watershed.
-In this presentation, the 2019 Museum Fire provides a …
+These events galvanized collaborative efforts to reduce hazardous fuels on steep slopes and …

 Vegetation Type Conversion